In Gilbert's syndrome, slightly higher than normal levels of a substance called bilirubin build up in the blood.

 Around 1 in 3 people with Gilbert's syndrome do not experience any symptoms at all.

-You may not realise you have the syndrome until tests for an unrelated problem are carried out.
+You may not realise you have Gilbert's syndrome until tests for an unrelated problem are carried out.

 When to see a GP

-See your GP if you experience an episode of jaundice for the first time.
+See a GP if you have an episode of jaundice for the first time.

-It's important to seek immediate medical advice from a GP if you have jaundice.
+It's important to get immediate medical advice from a GP if you have jaundice.
+If you cannot get in touch with a GP, call NHS 111 or your local out-of-hours service for advice.

-If you have been diagnosed with Gilbert's syndrome, you do not usually need to seek medical advice during an episode of jaundice, unless you have additional or unusual symptoms.
+If you have been diagnosed with Gilbert's syndrome, you do not usually need to get medical advice during an episode of jaundice, unless you have additional or unusual symptoms.

-Gilbert's syndrome is a genetic disorder that runs in families.
+Gilbert's syndrome is a genetic condition that runs in families.

 People with the syndrome have a faulty gene, which causes the liver to have problems removing bilirubin from the blood.